web-platform-tests/wpt.fyi/docs/upgrading-go.md

 - tooling [Dockerfile](../Dockerfile) at the root of the repo
 - searchcache [Dockerfile](../api/query/cache/service/Dockerfile)

 The tooling image and the first stage of searchcache use the same Golang image.
 Check out the Golang [page](https://hub.docker.com/_/golang?tab=tags) on Docker Hub for the latest tags.
-Currently, we are using the `buster` [release](https://wiki.debian.org/DebianReleases) of Debian.
-As a result pick the `golang:<latest stable version>-buster` tag.
-If buster is superseded by a new version, you should change that as well.
+Currently, we are using the `bullseye` [release](https://wiki.debian.org/DebianReleases) of Debian.
+As a result pick the `golang:<latest stable version>-bullseye` tag.
+If bullseye is superseded by a new version, you should change that as well.

 ## Step 3 - Change the version in go.mod